 Lower Back Pain

+We specialize in chiropractic back services and pain relief.
 If you’re suffering from lower back pain you’re not alone.
 More than 80% of North Americans will at some time in their life suffer from the disabling confines of lower back pain.

 According to experts, lower back pain is the number one disability culprit in workers’ compensation claims and accounts for more than $50 billion annually in the US through medical care and lost production.
 In addition, the latest research shows most lower back problems which cause low back pain do not fully resolve without extensive treatment and proper rehabilitation, contrary to previous beliefs.